 With dramatic unanimity, the sacred scriptures of diverse religious traditions vehemently condemn hate.
-Any crime committed by one human being against another is a tragedy, but a crime that is motivated by hatred and prejudice tears apart the lives of those targeted, their loved ones, and the larger group they represent.
+Any crime committed by one human being against another is a tragedy, but a crime motivated by hatred tears apart the lives of those targeted, their loved ones, and the larger group they represent.

 As an organization committed to combating religious discrimination and bigotry, we are acutely aware that hate groups are becoming more vocal, visible, and violent.
 Interfaith Alliance joins in solidarity with our community members and neighbors who face hatred and discrimination, with the knowledge that our freedoms are inextricably bound together.

 Hate crimes are uniquely damaging to those targeted and the larger group they represent.

 Hate crimes escalate prejudice, often against minority groups, into violence.
 A criminal act can be classified as a hate crime when the perpetrator targets the victim because of the victim’s race, religion, ethnicity, sexual orientation, gender, gender identity, or disability.

 Forty-five states and the District of Columbia punish these crimes more harshly because the perpetrator intentionally chose to harm someone because of their actual or perceived characteristics.
 Often, victims may be afraid to come forward for fear of increased stigma or retraumatization by law enforcement.

 Interfaith Alliance pressed for a federal hate crimes law for over 10 years.
 The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009 ultimately passed with the support of nearly three hundred civil rights, religious, educational, professional, and civic organizations and virtually every major law enforcement organization in the country.

 The Act allows the federal government to assist in the investigation and prosecution of hate crimes or, in some circumstances, to do so when a locality is unable or unwilling.